 Amortisation is calculated on a straight-line basis over the expected useful life of the asset.
-The average estimated useful life of intangible assets controlled by the Bank is estimated to 5 years, which is an equivalent of approximately 20% annual amortization rate.
+The average estimated useful life of intangible assets controlled by the Bank is varies between 2 and 5 years.

-(m) Non-current assets and disposal groups classified as held for sale
+(n) Non-current assets and disposal groups classified as held for sale